2013 Kosovan local elections: Leposavić

-In addition to being elected as mayor of Leposavić under the electoral system overseen by Prishtina, Dragan Jablanović was initially recognized by Belgrade as the leader of a parallel provisional authority.
+In addition to being elected mayor of Leposavić in the Republic of Kosovo's electoral system, Dragan Jablanović was also recognized by Serbia as the leader of a parallel provisional authority.
 He became a founding member of the Serb List in 2014.
 He was removed as leader of the provisional authority the following year at his own request, amid the backdrop of serious divisions in the Serb List, and was replaced by Zoran Tomić.
-Jablanović continued to serve as Leposavić's elected mayor, and in 2017 he joined the Party of Kosovo Serbs.
-Jablanović's political affiliations in these years were the same as those of his son, Aleksandar Jablanović.
+Jablanović continued to serve as Leposavić's mayor as recognized by the Republic of Kosovo, and in 2017 he joined the Party of Kosovo Serbs.
+Jablanović's various political affiliations in these years corresponded to those of his son, Aleksandar Jablanović.